inlavigo/gg_router/README.md

 # GgRouter - Easy Routing for Flutter

-GgRouter gives you a simple and powerful routing library for flutter built on the top of Navigator 2.0.
-Deeply link to any place in your app.
-Navigate with ease from one widget to another.
-Restore the exact state of your app.
+»Everything is a widget is now true for routing too!« GgRouter gives you a simple and powerful routing library for flutter.

+- Define nested routes and route query params as ordinary widgets.
+- Navigate with ease from one widget to another.
+- Easily define route animations.
+- Save and Restore the complete router state of your app.
+- Automatic get back to the last state when returning to a previous route.

 ![Features](./img/gg_router_short.gif)

-With `GgRouter` routes and query params can be nested in the same way widgets are nested.
-Out of your widget and route hierarchy, `GgRouter` creates and maintains a route tree.
-When you navigate through the route tree, `GgRouter` will build the right widgets for you.

 ## Content